-A recall is an acknowledgement by either a car manufacturer or the National Highway Traffic Safety Administration (NHTSA) that a model has a design flaw that fails to meet safety standards.
+A recall is an acknowledgement by either a car manufacturer or the National Highway Traffic Safety Administration (NHTSA) that a vehicle has a design flaw that fails to meet safety standards.
 It could be something small, such as a bolt in the seat that's prone to come loose.
 But it could also be massively dangerous, like a computer error that causes a car to accelerate on its own.
 Typically, as soon as a manufacturer discovers a problem, a recall is issued to every vehicle that may be affected by the issue.

-It's not unusual to assume that new and even late model used cars are designed and built safely; they mostly are.
-But sometimes it takes a car manufacturer time to discover a defect in their cars, and once they do, they have to recall all models that may have that particular problem.
+Sometimes it takes a car manufacturer time to discover a defect in their cars, and once they do, they have to recall all models that may have that particular problem.
 While you may hear about high-profile recalls in the news, many recalls go relatively unnoticed.
 That's why running a recall lookup is important.

 Vehicle recall check by VIN

 If you have a car's VIN (which is typically visible from outside the car on the driver's side dashboard), you can run a search for a full vehicle history report on that car, which may include any recalls issued for that make and model.

 Car recall check by license plate

 Similar to the VIN, license plate numbers are unique to each vehicle within the state where they're registered.
 As long as you know the state, searching by license plate number can pull a vehicle history report for that car, which may contain current and prior recall information.